We have a set of six whole school values.

 We discuss local and national elections and what they mean for the way the country is run.
 Each class also votes for their School Council and RE Ambassadors are also voted for by the school.
 Classes discuss issues they would like their school council representative to raise at school council meetings and have a say in decisions around the school, including which charity we should raise money for and improvements to the school.

 We aim to embed our whole school Christian values through the life and heart of the school, linking these in carefully with the British Values.
-We believe that our three values of Respect, Honesty and Kindness and Courage, Ambition and Perseverance are embedded in Christianity and being the best person you can be!
+We believe that our six values of Respect, Honesty and Kindness and Courage, Ambition and Perseverance are embedded in Christianity and being the best person you can be!